datastaxdevs/feast-cassandra-online-store/CONTRIBUTING.md

 ```

 Then deactivate and activate the virtualenv again.
-_This steps is needed only to make the universal unit test able to import the test
+_This step is needed only to make the universal unit test able to import the test
 config definitions later._

 Install `pip install -r requirements-dev.txt` .